Ligation of newly synthesized repair patch to incised DNA in GG-NER

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

 The nucleotide excision repair (NER) is completed when the newly synthesized fragment is ligated to the incised DNA strand, thus closing the single stranded nick (SSB).
-Two DNA ligases, LIG1 and LIG3 (as part of the LIG3:XRCC1 complex) can perform the ligation in global genome NER (GG-NER), as well as in transcription-coupled NER (TC-NER).
-The choice of NER DNA ligase depends on the DNA polymerase involved in the repair synthesis and on the stage of the cell cycle (Moser et al. 2007).
+Two DNA ligases, LIG1 and LIG3, can perform the ligation in global genome NER (GG-NER), as well as in transcription-coupled NER (TC-NER) (Arakawa et al. 2012, Paul-Konietzko et al. 2015).

 Literature References